Guided Bus Tours

 15% Off All Items

-Rhodes’s first African American scholar whose intellectual and activism reshaped the cultural landscape.
+The first African American to achieve the Rhodes' scholarship.
+His intellectual and activism reshaped the cultural landscape.

 Kofoworola Moore

-The first African woman to achieve a degree from Oxford and other unsung scholars.
+The first African woman to achieve a degree from Oxford.

 All tours start at 1:00 PM from Bus Stop 15, Broad Street